 Satellite Clubs are local opportunities to take part in sport or physical activity, specifically focusing on providing positive experiences to embed regular activity habits among young people.
 A Satellite Club must demonstrate that once established, it can be sustainable and continue to offer regular forms of physical activity.
 Alternatively, it could run for a set period of time with clear exit routes signposted throughout for participants to carry on exercising at another locally run club or activity.

 Here in Dorset, our re-designed programme ensures that any new Satellite Club must specifically target 14-19 year olds in areas of high deprivation and work towards promoting mental health awareness and under-represented groups in society.

 - New satellite club delivery should be focused on young people aged 14-19.

-- Target under-represented groups in society (Females, Ethnic Minorities, Disabled, Religious Groups)
+- Target under-represented groups in society (Females, Ethnic Minorities, Disabled, Religious Groups, Minority Groups)

 - Activity provided through satellite clubs should be aligned to achieving the Chief Medical Officers recommendation of delivering moderate to vigorous intensity physical activity.